-How many Liberians currently hold DED?
+How many Liberians and Venezuelans currently hold DED?

-Unclear but likely ranges from 840 to 3,600.
+1) Liberia - likely ranges from 840 to 3,600 Liberians.
 While the actual number of Liberian DED holders is unclear, there were about 840 Liberian nationals with approved employment authorization under the DED directive in March 2018.
 This number, however, does not include all Liberians with DED as some of them may not have applied for work permits.
 U.S. Citizenship and Immigration Services (USCIS) estimates about 3,600 Liberians were TPS holders at the time DHS terminated their status in 2007.
 Only Liberians who held TPS before its termination are eligible for DED.
+As of October 2020, data from USCIS shows that 2,532 Liberians have applied for lawful permanent resident status under the LRIF provision.